Three50seven/benoli-homelab/servers/benolilab/vmdocker/convert-files-to-volumes.md

 	docker compose up -d
 ```

 By following these steps, the host's ./data will be copied to the uptime_kuma_data volume, and the volume will be mounted in the container.
-You’ll have successfully migrated the data from the host to the Docker volume.
+You'll have successfully migrated the data from the host to the Docker volume.
 You can then clean-up the directory like so:
 Use the find command on the host to see if there are any other remnants of the files you copied to the new volumes:
 ```